 Visitation Saturday, January 11, from 8 a.m. until the funeral service at 10:30 a.m., at Hamsher Lakeside Funerals and Cremations, 12 N. Pistakee Lake Rd., Fox Lake.

 The burial, with Army funeral honors, will follow at Windridge Memorial Park, 7014 S. Rawson Bridge Rd., Cary.

-To send flowers to Gerald "Jerry" Heman Gardner's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gerald "Jerry" Heman Gardner, please visit our floral store.